 This is called a price gap.
 It’s when the price trades at a different price from one day to the next, with nowhere for people to exit (or enter) between the two day’s prices.

 Gaps are common in markets that close in the evening and then don’t re-open for trading until the next morning, such as stocks.
 Any news that comes out overnight can impact what buyer/sellers are willing to buy/sell the stock for, potentially causing a significant price difference from one day to the next.
-Many stocks don’t see gaps overnight, but many others do, and are occasionally significant.
+Many stocks don’t see gaps overnight, but many others do….and sometimes they are big.

 The inability to get out of a position at the price you want can also happen during the day, while day trading or swing trade.
 As mentioned, to sell you need someone willing to buy from you, and to buy you need someone willing to sell to you.

 Let’s say you take a day trading position and go short 1000 shares in a stock at $25.63.
 This means you sell first, expecting the price to drop.
 You then need to buy to exit your position.
 By looking at the bid/ask prices for several price levels (called a Level II) you can see that there are about 1000 to 2000 shares for sale at each cent above $25.63, up to $25.70.
 Based on this, you decide that if the price rises to $25.68 you will exit your position, for a $50 loss (1000 shares x $0.05).